opendocsg/slw-judgments-backfill/2018_SGHC_82/report.md

  (d) Abdul did not profit from the transaction. [note: 138]

 60     Primarily, Abdul sought to say that he was purely a deliveryman for the parcels for Ong and Jebek.
 In assessing the defence contentions, three points are pertinent.
 First, the burden of proof lies on the person convicted to prove, on a balance of probabilities, that his involvement in the offence was restricted to one of the permitted types of activities set out in s 33B(2)( _a_ )(i)–(iv): _Zainudin_ , at [109].
-Secondly, this inquiry is a fact-sensitive one in each case: _Rosman bin Abdullah v Public Prosecutor_ [2017] 1 SLR 10 (“ _Rosman bin Abdullah_ ”) at [30]–[31].
+Secondly, this inquiry is a fact-sensitive one in each case: _Rosman bin Abdullah v Public Prosecutor_ <span class="citation">[2017] 1 SLR 10</span> (“ _Rosman bin Abdullah_ ”) at [30]–[31].
 Thirdly, even an offender who is asked to deliver a quantity of drugs may nevertheless found not to be delivering but in substance to be distributing: _Zainudin_ at [105].
 As I explain below, the evidence did not support Abdul’s contentions that he was only facilitating delivery as a courier.

 61     First, Abdul’s submissions on the delivery of the parcel intended for Jebek was contradicted by